thephpleague/csv/docs/9.0/index.md

 ### Exporting a database table as a CSV document

-Fetch data using a `PDOStatement` object, then create a CSV file which is output to the browser.
+Fetch data using a `PDOStatement` object, then create a CSV document which is output to the browser.

 ```php
 use League\Csv\Writer;